• Home

 As a member-beneficiary of the Philippine Health Insurance Corporation (PhilHealth), it’s your obligation to ensure that all the information listed in your PhilHealth Member Data Record (MDR) are correct and accurate.
 Having wrong or inaccurate information in your MDR might cause unnecessary delays in the approval and releasing of your PhilHealth benefits, or even worse, outright denial of your application for benefits.

-In the past, updating your PhilHealth MDR requires you to visit the PhilHealth office and to submit a duly accomplished PhilHealth Member Registration Form (PMRF).
-But if can’t or don’t want to go to the PhilHealth branch for whatever reason, you can still update your PhilHealth MDR online.
+In the past, updating your PhilHealth MDR required you to visit the PhilHealth office and to submit a duly accomplished PhilHealth Member Registration Form (PMRF).
+However, if you can’t visit the PhilHealth branch for whatever reason, you can still update your PhilHealth MDR online.
 You only need an email address and a computer or mobile phone with Internet access to update your PhilHealth membership information.

 When to Update Your PhilHealth MDR